Distinction between public and private companies in Jersey04 Oct 2019

 A public company must have at least two directors.
 A private company may have a sole director, however a sole director must not also be the secretary of the company.
-A body corporate may be a director of a private or public company provided that it is a company that is permitted under the terms of its registration under the Financial Services (Jersey) Law 1998, as amended, to act as, or fulfil the requirements of, a director and the body corporate has no director that is itself a body corporate.
+A body corporate may be a director of a private or public company provided that it is a company, wherever incorporated, that is permitted under the terms of its registration under the Financial Services (Jersey) Law 1998, as amended, to act as, or fulfil the requirements of, a director and the body corporate has no director that is itself a body corporate.

 Every company must have a secretary.
 The required qualifications for a secretary of a public company are such that such appointments are limited to members of stipulated professional bodies or persons who, because of holding or having held any other position or being a member of any other body, appear to the directors capable of discharging the functions of a secretary.
 In any event, it is also for the directors to satisfy themselves that the secretary has the requisite knowledge and experience to act in such capacity.
 There are no such regulations concerning the appointment of a secretary of a private company.